morleym/furtive-handbook/docs/format-guides-overview.md

 Broadcast tells the story of the competition to the world.
 That being the case, Broadcast considerations are largely driven by what stories can be told and how they can be told.
 The items I list for them relate to predictability in a format, typical storylines, and potential pitfalls.
+This, implicitly, includes aspects of a format that audiences may find exciting (or boring).